davis68/letterhead/README.md

 A sufficiently similar freely available alternative is the [Montserrat](https://ctan.org/tex-archive/fonts/montserrat?lang=en) font, which is used here and is included in TexLive.

-Use `template.tex`, it includes the logo and font style through `illinois.tex`.
+To compose a letter, use `template.tex`, which includes the logo and font style through `illinois.tex`, as a guide.

 ### What does it look like?